cirosantilli/latex-cheat/README.md

 ### Internals

-You can get the 14Gb source at:
+You can get the 14 GB source at:

     svn co svn://tug.org/texlive/trunk

 It contains:

-- 4 GiB of precompiled binaries for many different architectures under `/bin`, including precompiled `tex` and `pdflatex`.
+- 4 GB of precompiled binaries for many different architectures under `/bin`, including precompiled `tex` and `pdflatex`.
 - the source code for many other utils that must be compiled such as `zip` and `wget`.

 ## MacTeX